pellucida/libclockhack/README.md

 BUGS

 Should be able to fiddle it to work on most unix systems.
-If RTLD_NEXT isn't supported then accessing the real system calls using the syscall(2) interface is another option.
+If `RTLD_NEXT` isn't supported then accessing the real system calls using the `syscall(2)` interface is another option.

-NetBSD seems to rename gettimeofday to gettimeofday50 and has a slightly different prototype but does work after making this change.
+NetBSD seems to rename `gettimeofday` to `gettimeofday50` and has a slightly different prototype but does work after making this change.

+Obviously doesn't work for statically linked executables such as `/bin/date` on OpenBSD.

 LICENSE
 Creative Commons CC0 http://creativecommons.org/publicdomain/zero/1.0/legalcode